 Japan 2012 - Shitennoji Temple in Osaka

 Shitennoji Temple is one of the top tourist attractions in Osaka.
 It is the first Buddhist Temple built in Japan, and has a long and storied history.
 Prince Toshoku Taishi - a devout Buddhist when Buddhism was not very popular in Japan, built the Temple in the 6th Century.
 What is most interesting is that it was built by a construction company founded in 578AD - Kongo Gumi, which went on to construct many other revered temples and structures in Osaka, including the Osaka Castle.
-It must have been the World's oldest and longest running construction companies, but unfortunately went into liquidation in 2006 - after over 1,400 years in operation !
+It must have been the World's oldest and longest-running construction company, but unfortunately went into liquidation in 2006 - after over 1,400 years in operation!

-A priest stands just outside the main Torii gate.
+A priest stands guard just outside the main Torii gate.

 The Saidaimon Gate.